 Working out what questions to ask at a detailed level means seeing the world from the customers’ points of view.
 What do they consider important?
 These factors or attributes will differ from company to company and there could be a long list.
 They could include the following:

-|Staff and service||
+|Staff and service

 The list is not exhaustive by any means.
 There is no mention above of environmental issues, sales literature, frequency of representatives’ calls or packaging.
 Even though the attributes are deemed specific, it is not entirely clear what is meant by “product quality” or “ease of doing business”.
-Cryptic labels that summarise specific issues have to be carefully chosen for otherwise it will be impossible to interpret the results.
+Cryptic labels that summarize specific issues have to be carefully chosen for otherwise it will be impossible to interpret the results.

-Customer facing staff in the research-sponsoring organisation will be able to help at the early stage of working out which attributes to measure.
+Customer facing staff in the research-sponsoring business will be able to help at the early stage of working out which attributes to measure.
 They understand the issues, they know the terminology and they will welcome being consulted.
 Internal focus groups with the sales staff will prove highly instructive.
 This internally generated information may be biased, but it will raise most of the general customer issues and is readily available at little cost.

 It is wise to cross check the internal views with a small number of depth interviews with customers.
 Half a dozen may be all that is required.